 1 - Multitasking Can Kill Productivity

 It is one of the common misconceptions that multitasking has negative effects on productivity, but that’s not true.
 Actually, when we talk about multitasking, a lot of people start believing that it is like task switching which is completely a different thing and yes, it might kill your productivity.
+Use tools like Week Plan to plan and keep track your all tasks.

 The key here is to understand that multitasking has nothing to do with task switching.
 It is all about getting in touch with different task at the same time in order to make sure that you keep your eyes on all the essential tasks of the day.
 Multitasking not only makes you more productive but also helps you enhance your performance, so do not consider it as a negative aspect for your productivity because it is your plus point, when done right.